 Jillian C. Kinsey

 Jillian C. Kinsey graduated, cum laude, from the University of California, Irvine.
 Jill was a member of Phi Beta Kappa.
 She received her law degree from Chapman University’s Fowler School of Law.
-During law school, she clerked at the firm and acquired knowledge of all aspects of estate planning.
+Prior to becoming a partner, during law school, she clerked at the firm and acquired knowledge of all aspects of estate planning.

 LaVonne Lawson graduated from Stanford University and received a law degree and a Masters of Business Administration degree from Duke University.
 LaVonne provides counsel and representation in domestic and international tax compliance matters.
 She is a former Senior Attorney with the Office of Chief Counsel, Internal Revenue Service, in which capacity she advised revenue agents and revenue officers, represented the IRS in the United States Tax Court and advised Department of Justice Attorneys and Assistant United States Attorneys in tax cases outside of the Tax Court.